Kovnir/Racing/README.md

 * Car physic can be better;
 * Assets can be not optimal;
 * BUG: Tires trails can change color sometimes;
+* Almost all assets used Standart shader, it's very bed for performance;
+* Post processing can be not optimal;